jonnydiamond/DatabricksAutomation/README.md

 # Why?

 Azure Databricks is an incredibly powerfull technology, used by Data Engineers and Scientists ubiquitously.
-However, it is this writers opinion that the major drawback of lies in integrating the technology seamlessly, or put another way, operationalizing it within a the confines a fully automated Continuous Integration and Deployment setup.
+However, it is this writers opinion that the the technologies biggest constraint is the complexity of integrating it seamlessly, or put another way, operationalizing it within a the confines a fully automated Continuous Integration and Deployment setup.

 The net effect is a disproportionate amount of the Data Scientist/Engineers time contemplating DevOps matters.
 This Repositories guiding vision is automate as much of the infrastructure as possible.